-lcon ltem Description 1 Battery bay Houses the computer's battery pack.
-2 Battery release latch Releases the battery for removal.
+Icon Item Description 1 Battery release latch Releases the battery for removal.
 Insert a suitable tool and slide to release.
-3 Memory compartment Houses the computer's main memory.
-9 Hard disk bay Houses the computer's hard disk (secured with screws).
-4 Ventilation and Allows the computer to stay cool. cooling fan - Do not cover or obstruct the openings.
+2 Memory compartment Houses the computer's main memory. @ Hard disk bay Houses the computer's hard disk (secured with screws).
+3 Battery bay Houses the computer's battery pack.
+4 Ventilation and cooling fan Allows the computer to stay cool. - Do not cover or obstruct the openings.